TheMostafax/My-Kingdom-Academy/README.md

 # My-Kingdom-Academy

-A WebApp using NextJs and Tailwind
+WebApp using NextJs and Tailwind